trill-lang/trill/README.md

 Trill is a simple, type-safe, compiled programming language.
 Partially inspired by Swift, Trill has most simple language features one would expect (functions, structures, pointers) and some more high-level language features, like types with methods, garbage collected types, overloading,  tuples/multiple returns, and closures.

+## Why did you make this?

+Really, it's an exercise to learn compiler design, code generation to LLVM, and how to make a language that's actually fun to write.

 ## Example